 Once again, it is instructive to look at a twelve month trailing total to discern the longer term trend in the Casino Parking Fee.
 This is accomplished in Figure 14.
 Here the picture is quite different than the analysis of the Atlantic City Luxury Tax in the prior section.
 The highest twelve month period in the study period was the twelve months ending June 2007, when the 12 months through June 2007 saw the Casino Parking Fee generate \$37.3 million.
-The twelve month trailing total bottomed out during the period with the twelve months ending November 2011 (\$28.2 million), but had been on the rise until the arrival of Hurricane Sandy.
-The most recent twelve month period ending in December of 2013 saw the Casino Parking Fee generate \$27.9 million, or 3% less than the December 2012 figure.
+That figure is now at \$27.5 million for the twelve months ending in March of 2014, only slightly higher than the historic low for the Casino Parking Fee.

-Figure 10: Quarterly Casino Parking Fee, 1st Quarter 2005 through 4th Quarter 2013, Smillions
+Figure 10: Quarterly Casino Parking Fee, 1st Quarter 2005 through 1st Quarter 2014, Smillions

-Figure 11: Year over Year (YoY) Change in the Quarterly Casino Parking Fee, 1st Quarter 2006 through 4th Quarter 2013
+Figure 11: Year over Year (YoY) Change in the Quarterly Casino Parking Fee, 1st Quarter 2006 through 1st Quarter 2014

-Figure 12: Annual Casino Parking Fee Collections, 2005 through 2012, \$millions
+Figure 12: Annual Casino Parking Fee Collections, 2005 through 2014 Year to Date, \$millions

-Figure 13: Year over Year (YoY) Change in the Annual Casino Parking Fee Collections, 2006 through 2012
+Figure 13: Year over Year (YoY) Change in the Annual Casino Parking Fee Collections, 2006 through 2014 Year to Date

-Figure 14: 12 Month Trailing Total for the Casino Parking Fee, December 2005 to December 2013, \$millions
+Figure 14: 12 Month Trailing Total for the Casino Parking Fee, December 2005 through March 2014, \$millions